Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
 CatlogSequence | int | Sequence of the product in the respective product category to appear on the storefront BulkQuantity | int | Lot size or batch size of the product.
-Value will `0` if not applicable NoofReview | string | Number of reviews received for the product UOM | string | Unit of measurement of the product.
+Value will be `0` if not applicable NoofReview | string | Number of reviews received for the product UOM | string | Unit of measurement of the product.
 The value will be `pieces` for items that are sold as pieces and the respective measure for other items sold on weight basis -`kgs` for kilograms, and `gms` for grams